lynnfaraday/aresmush.com/_root/tutorials/code/yaml.md

 Strings are specifed as `key:value`.
 Quotes around the value are optional as long as there are no special characters inside the string.

-    cookie_board: Cookie Awards     # No special characters; no quotes needed.
+    cookie_forum: Cookie Awards     # No special characters; no quotes needed.
-    cookie_board: "Foo:Bar"         # Quotes are needed because of the ':'.
+    cookie_forum: "Foo:Bar"         # Quotes are needed because of the ':'.

 ### Numbers